chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 = Do all of my previously uploaded files remain the same after I first install this plugin? = Yes, you can find all uploads in the **All Files** folder.

-= When I move an image to another folder, does this action affect how the image appears in page/post? = No, it makes no changes to your images on the site front-end.
+= When I move an image to another folder, does this action affect how the image appears on the page/post? = No, it makes no changes to your images on the site's front end.

 = If I create a folder or category, does this override the default WordPress path `wp-content/uploads/`? = No, it does not.
 The plugin helps organize files into folders visually.
 Every file permalink/URL remains unchanged.

-= Anything happens to my site if I uninstall FileBird? = No worries, your website will be completely unaffected.
+= What happens to my site if I uninstall FileBird? = No worries, your website will be completely unaffected.
 Upon deactivation, all your files can be found in the default WordPress media library.

 = How can I get support? =